All Single Ticket sales are final, and there are no refunds.

 Binoculars may be rented at the Main Lobby Coat Check.

-Everyone must have a valid ticket, including attendants/companions of persons with disabilities and there are no special discounts available for attendants.
+Everyone must have a valid ticket, including attendants/companions of persons with disabilities.
+There are no special discounts available for attendants.

-Although buying tickets online is quite safe these days, we recommend taking the following precautions to ensure your safe from fraud:
+Although buying tickets online is quite safe these days, we recommend taking the following precautions to ensure you are safe from fraud:

 • Buy your tickets from official sources only: directly through Ballet BC or our official sales platform, Ticketmaster to make sure your tickets will be authentic.